Simulation of Lindblad equations for quarkonium in the quark-gluon plasma: Conclusion

-{\it Conclusion.---} In this Letter, we simulated the Lindblad equations for quarkonia in the QGP.
+In this paper, we simulated the Lindblad equations for quarkonia in the QGP.
 From our one-dimensional simulation of Eq.~\eqref{eq:Lindblad}, we show the equilibration process of a quarkonium with the non-Abelian color charges for the first time.
 The equilibrium distribution matches the Boltzmann distribution thanks to the quantum dissipation from the recoil terms in the Lindblad equation.
 We also check the applicability of the dipole approximation \eqref{eq:Lindblad_dipole_HC} by comparing two simulations with and without the approximation and found the quantitative agreement at short time scales as is realized in the relativistic heavy-ion collisions.
-The simulation with the dipole approximation at a longer time scale is not reported in this Letter because unphysical localization of the wave functions is found at the boundaries and thus the equilibration is not confirmed.
+The simulation with the dipole approximation at a longer time scale is not reported in this paper because unphysical localization of the wave functions is found at the boundaries and thus the equilibration is not confirmed.
 This is due to the mismatch between the periodic boundary condition and the linear approximation of the Lindblad operators $C_n\propto x$.
 In a short enough time and a large enough volume, our analysis supports the nontrivial utility of the quarkonium Lindblad equation in the dipole limit, whose full-scale simulation has just started for the relativistic heavy-ion collision experiments \cite{Brambilla:2020qwo, Brambilla:2021wkt, Brambilla:2022ynh}.

 \acknowledgements The work of Y.A. is supported by JSPS KAKENHI Grant Number JP18K13538.
+Y.A. thanks RIKEN iTHEMS Non-Equilibrium Working group (NEW) for fruitful discussions.
 M.A. is supported in part by JSPS KAKENHI Grant Number JP18K03646 and JP21H00124.